 But this is just a symptom of an underlying issue.
 To drill down to the root cause, we’ll need to take a look at our nginx container logs.
 To this end, we’ll use the Explore in Kibana button on the panel.

 Kibana is opened with all the relevant filters so you can seamlessly transition from monitoring metrics to log analysis.
 We can see that there’s a Java stack trace exception that’s showing up in the logs – which is probably the event to drill-down into.

 Summing it up

 A lot of engineers prefer to use open source observability tools.
 These tools offer flexibility, easy setup and community support, and of course, help reduce the dreaded vendor lock-in.
-For Kubernetes, these engineers will use fluentd to ship cluster and container logs into Elasticsearch, Prometheus and Grafana to build beautiful monitoring dashboards, and Jaeger to track performance issues across services.
+For Kubernetes, these engineers will use fluentd to ship cluster and container logs into Elasticsearch, Prometheus and our metrics UI to build beautiful dashboards, and Jaeger to track performance issues across services.

 Sounds great, right?

 But there is an accompanying cost.
 At scale, the total cost of ownership rises.
 Engineers will have to spend time and resources to maintain these observability tools.
 Not only that, they will be less effective due to the siloed nature of these tools.
 When pressed for time, say when troubleshooting a production issue, for example, the last thing you want to bother yourself with is moving back and forth between different monitoring interfaces in different tools.
 It’s time-consuming and ineffective.

 Logz.io aims to enable engineers to be more productive by allowing them to focus on what they do best and what matters most to their business — build and deliver great software.
 We do this by providing them with the best of breed open source observability tools they prefer to use as a fully managed solution, bundled in one unified platform and enhanced with enterprise-grade capabilities.